How to Value an Insurance Agency in 2026

 Three methods are in active use.
 One of them is the real one.

 Revenue multiples.
 The simplest method, and the one principals quote at industry events.
-Current revenue multiples for independent P&C agencies range 1.8x to 3.4x of trailing twelve-month revenue.
-The variation is enormous because revenue does not capture profitability.
-A $5M-revenue agency running 22% EBITDA margin is a different business than a $5M-revenue agency running 32% margin, and revenue multiples flatten that distinction.
+Revenue does not capture profitability.
+A $5M-revenue agency running 22 percent EBITDA margin is a different business than a $5M-revenue agency running 32 percent margin, and revenue multiples flatten that distinction.
 Use revenue multiples for back-of-envelope sanity checks.
 Do not use them in serious negotiations.

 Adjusted EBITDA.
 Where the real negotiation happens.
 Buyers and sellers disagree about what to add back and what to remove.
 Standard add-backs include owner compensation in excess of market rate, owner family members on payroll, non-recurring legal or consulting expenses, one-time technology investments, and personal expenses run through the business.
 Standard removals include below-market rent paid to owner-related entities, capitalized expenses that should be operating, and any revenue that is not genuinely recurring (one-time consulting fees, contingent revenue that is not historical-average normalized).

 Where principals overestimate: aggressive add-backs that a sophisticated buyer’s quality-of-earnings analyst will reject.
-The CPA interviewed for this piece estimated that 30-50% of seller-proposed add-backs do not survive Q-of-E review.
+The negotiation peaks at the LOI; the Q-of-E adjustment is where it actually settles.

 Discounted cash flow.
 Used in larger transactions ($20M-plus enterprise value) and in valuations where future cash flows diverge meaningfully from current.
 Rarely the determining method for transactions under $10M EV, but principals selling to internal succession or ESOPs will encounter DCF in formal valuations.

-The multiple is not a number on a spreadsheet.
-It is the negotiated residue of buyer competition, capital structure, and quality of earnings.
+The multiple is the negotiated residue of buyer competition, capital structure, and quality of earnings.

 The eight factors that move multiples